vmcggh18/bits_tracker/README.md

 - The accounts app can be developed to allow administrators to reset lost passwords.
 - More graph views can be established to show hourly durations on activities for example.
+- It would be useful if staff could edit grammatical errors in comments in the browser window.
+- Addition of subject matter images for features and blogs would enhance the application
 - Functionality to provide notifications on projects, issues assigned, status changes, due dates, etc would be a useful enhancement.
 - Reporting mechanism allowing for the issue of reports as PDF, Word or Excel files.
 - email support so that when a user has complex questions, detailed answers are supplied via an email support system.